c6o/docs/content/pubsub.md

 * Only content of a particular schema (type)
 * If applicable, which content that applies to the schema, by JSON Query filtering (selection).
 * * Note that JAQL's group, join, sort, top and transform are NOT supported; instead, these operations are left to the consumer.
 * If applicable, which subsets of the schema (projection), if not all of it.
+Try to be minimal in order to be efficient and this will increase performance.
 See [JSON Path](https://goessner.net/articles/JsonPath/)
 * * Alternatives include Pig and Hive.

 For example, a consumer may subscribe to everything (*).
 This may be desirable to persist all content to a time series database.
 See [Time series database](#Time-series-database)

 Another example, a consumer may subscribe to a schema representing Temperature and Humidity.
-However, this consumer coudl specify the projection of just the humidity subset of possible data, including the sensor's location.
+However, this consumer could specify the projection of just the humidity subset of possible data, including the sensor's location.
 In addition, this consumer could also specify to only subscribe to humidity values over 65%.
 This may be desirable for a high humidity alarm and/or to trigger a nearby dehumidifier to be activated.

 ### Handling multiple consumers for a particular schema
-For now, if there are multiple consumers interested in the same content but with different projections and/or selections then the Traxitt System will simply send this content independently of each other even if there are opportunities for possible efficiency and/or performance improvements.
+For now, if there are multiple consumers interested in the same content but with different projections and/or selections then the Traxitt System will simply send duplicated of this content even if there are opportunities for possible efficiency and/or performance improvements.

 ### Partitioning